In Manifesta 15, Barcelona | SIMONE FATTAL

 Known primarily as a sculptor of archetypal figures, Fattal makes use of motifs that imply a cultural mix—from ancient Egypt to Greco-Roman lore to Sufi mysticism—that mirrors her own itinerant life, and taps into an eternal quality that unites societies and eras that are otherwise divided.
 “My characters continue to be the link between our contemporary situation and our history,” Fattal explains.
 “If they seem to have come from high antiquity, it is because this history is ours, and the link for me is essential.
 I am trying to position myself in this line that started with Sumer, and that is uninterrupted through today.”

 Simone Fattal lives and works in Paris.
 She is the 2024 recipient of both the Berlin Grand Art Prize and Julio González International Prize.
-Fattal will give a series of lectures at the Louvre, Paris in April, and is the subject of major upcoming exhibitions at the Secession, Vienna in June, and IVAM, Valencia in November.
-Recent solo and two-person exhibitions include KINDL, Berlin (2023); Ocean Space, Venice (2023); Portikus, Frankfurt (2023); Fondazione Dalle Nogare, Bolzano (2022); Whitechapel Gallery, London (2021); ICA Milano, Milan (2021); Bergen Kunsthall (2020); MoMA PS1, New York (2019); Musée Yves Saint Laurent, Marrakech (2018); and Sharjah Art Foundation (2016).
+Fattal's work is currently on view at Musée du Louvre, Paris, as well as in the Holy See Vatican Pavilion at the Venice Biennale.
+She is the subject of a major upcoming exhibition at IVAM, Valencia in November.
+Recent solo and two-person exhibitions include Secession, Vienna (2024); KINDL, Berlin (2023); Ocean Space, Venice (2023); Portikus, Frankfurt (2023); Fondazione Dalle Nogare, Bolzano (2022); Whitechapel Gallery, London (2021); ICA Milano, Milan (2021); Bergen Kunsthall (2020); MoMA PS1, New York (2019); Musée Yves Saint Laurent, Marrakech (2018); and Sharjah Art Foundation (2016).
 Significant group exhibitions include the 59th Venice Biennale, The Milk of Dreams (2022); Gropius Bau, Berlin (2022); Aïshti Foundation, Beirut (2022); 12th Berlin Biennale (2022); 16th Biennale de Lyon, France (2022); MAM - Musée d’art Moderne de Paris (2021); Punta Della Dogana, Pinault Collection, Venice (2019); New Museum, New York (2014); and Sharjah Biennial (2011).

 Her work is in the collections of the Aïshti Foundation, Beirut; Centre Pompidou, Paris; Centre national des arts plastiques, Paris; Metropolitan Art Society, Beirut; mumok, Vienna; Musée Yves Saint Laurent, Marrakech; National Museum of Qatar, Doha; Sharjah Art Foundation; and the Walker Art Center, Minneapolis.